fastodigama/Back-End-Web-Development-1-HTTP-5125/repos/Cumulative1/README.md

   - `ListTeachers`: Retrieves a list of all teachers from the database.
   - `FindTeacher`: Retrieves details for a specific teacher by ID.
   - `AddTeacher`: Adds a new teacher to the database.
+  - `UpdateTeacher`: Updates details of a specific teacher by ID.
   - `DeleteTeacher`: Deletes a teacher by ID from the database.

 ### 2. AJAX Functionalities for Teachers